SiddhantBikram/MemeCLIP/README.md

 ## MemeCLIP Code

-All experimental changes can be made through a single file -- configs.py.
+All experimental changes can be made through a single file: configs.py.
 Directory names can be set in the following variables:

 + cfg.root_dir
 + cfg.img_folder